 This post may contain affiliate links.
 Please read my disclosure policy for details.

-What is Dalgona Candy?
+What is dalgona candy?

 Don’t mistake it for the popular dalgona coffee (latte topped up with coffee cream) which actually took its name after this dalgona candy due to its similar texture.
 Dalgona candy is a Korean candy made by melting sugar and puffing it by adding baking soda.
 It is then pressed down into a disc shape and imprinted with some symbol mold.